Execut3/CTF/README.md

 These challenges are developed for fun.
 Each challenge include more than one vulnerability, And the idea is to create a chain of exploits to get the final flag.

-**Note:** One of the most fun challenges is: https://github.com/Execut3/Held-CTF/tree/master/BinaryCodes/Web/hard-ssrf1
+- One of the most fun challenges is: https://github.com/Execut3/Held-CTF/tree/master/BinaryCodes/Web/hard-ssrf1

 #### 1-2- Cert
 These challenges are used in local cert center of IUT University.

-**Note:** Challenges are categoriezed in levels.
+- Challenges are categoriezed in levels.

 # 2- Writeups